jaantollander/masters-thesis/content/40_results.md

 It might be due to a heavy load on the OSS.
 \label{fig:entry-ids-oss-user}
 ](figures/entry_ids_oss_user.svg)

+\newpage

+![
+The number of entries on each of the four MDTs from system users during the 113 samples with 2-minute intervals.
+\label{fig:entry-ids-mds-system}
+](figures/entry_ids_mds_system.svg)

+\newpage

 ![
 The number of entries on each of the 24 OSTs from system users during the 113 samples with 2-minute intervals.